 Birmingham UK, based, Mutt Motorcycles was founded by Benny Thomas of Boneshaker Choppers.
 Initially, it was customising Herald Motor Co.
 125cc motorcycles, however, it’s now producing its own line of small-displacement motorbikes based on the same Suzuki GN125 derived engines.

 Additionally, Mutt Motorcycles also happens to be the owner of the Imperial Motorcycles marque, for which there’s a new line of more classic looking bikes.
 The attention to detail and quality of the parts on each Mutt bike is exceptional.
 This should be the bike of choice if you’re looking for the full vintage custom-look, without lifting a finger.

 Mutt Hilts 125cc

 Mutt Mongrel 125cc

-Herald’s best selling bike its line-up, is the Classic 125cc which was launched in June 2012 and has just been recently updated to meet EURO 4 regulations.
+The best selling bike in Herald’s line-up, is the Classic 125cc which was launched in June 2012 and has just been recently updated to meet EURO 4 regulations.
 The Classic 125cc is joined by its sibling; the Café 125cc.
-Both will be released in December 2017.
+Both were released in December 2017.

 The older Classic 125cc can very easily be customised to look like a Mutt at low cost.
 The Maverick 125cc is definitely worth checking out if you prefer your retro 125cc motorcycle in a street scrambler/tracker package.
 Herald is in the process of updating its other bikes to meet EURO4 – so there’s likely to be a few new surprises in 2018, if not sooner.